Getting Started with 3D Printing

 Do You Offer Custom Spools or Unique Spool Sizes?

-Yes, we have the ability to make custom spools in any material, color, diameter, and spool size - but we do have a larger 250MOQ for that.
+Yes, we have the capability to create custom spools in any material, color, diameter, and spool size.
+However, we do have a minimum order quantity (MOQ) of 250 units for this service.